Learn to help People Resolve Disputes

 Perhaps their memory of past events is distorted.
-It may even be that they suffer a pschological or behavioural disorder which is intefering with any progress toward a dispute resolution
+It may even be that they suffer a psychological or behavioural disorder which is interfering with any progress toward a dispute resolution

 Concentration may be regarded as the ability to stay focused whereas attention is the ability to focus on something in particular.
 Impairments to attention and concentration are noted in many different mental health disorders including depression, anxiety and dementia.
 Because of their prevalence impairments in these faculties by themselves are not useful diagnostic criteria but they do play a role in determining how people can manage different conditions and how interventions can best be delivered.